 \subsection{Evaluation Metrics}

-As noted in the introduction, we do not have any ground truth parallel executions -- i.e. we only have access to single-person video inputs.
+As noted in the introduction, we do not have ground-truth parallel executions -- i.e. we only have access to single-person video inputs.
 Importantly, such ground truth cannot be acquired even if two people are hired to carry out the same task, as this will only provide one of many possible valid parallel executions.
 Instead, we rely on identifying invalid executions through our proposed evaluation metrics.